 The latest generations are very efficient both in terms of image quality, slowness, stabilization and waterproofing (no need for a diving waterproof case!)

-If you want to process your photos (from a .RAW format) or edit your videos, I advise you to carry a powerful laptop (if it’s just for Internet and some movies, a good smartphone can do the trick!).
+If you want to process your photos (from a .RAW format) or edit your videos, I advise you to carry a powerful laptop.
+But if it’s just to surf on Internet and watch some movies, a good smartphone can do the trick!

-We have opted for a Microsoft Surface Pro 4 (intermediate version with an i5 processor) and are very satisfied with it.
+Personally, we have opted for a Microsoft Surface Pro 4 (intermediate version with an i5 processor) and are very satisfied with it.
 I put it directly into my small 20L backpack protected in its neoprene cover.
 Its advantages?
 Very compact and lightweight (750gr!), and powerful enough to edit videos in full HD!
-But if you are ready to invest and want a very fluid experience with videos edited in 4k, I recommend the higher version i7!
+For a very fluid experience with videos edited in 4k, the higher version i7 is the best!

 NOTE: just like our camera, and with our ecological and economic commitments, we have purchased this lapotop as a second-hand item!